Structures of Directory in Operating System

-A directory is a container that is used to contain folders and file.
-It organizes files and folders into a hierarchical manner.
+A directory is a container that is used to contain folders and files.
+It organizes files and folders in a hierarchical manner.

 There are several logical structures of a directory, these are given below.

 The single-level directory is the simplest directory structure.
 In it, all files are contained in the same directory which makes it easy to support and understand.